duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 #### Development builds

-- `npm install`, `git submodule update --init --recursive` both have to be run before building the extension for the first time.
+- Run `npm install` before building the extension for the first time.
 - Firefox
  1. Run `npm run dev-firefox`
  2. Load the extension in Firefox from the `build/firefox/dev` directory